How to Convert APE to MP3 for iPhone (No iTunes Required!)

 Step #3: Drop .APE files into WALTR, sit back & relax.

-After you drop the songs in APE audio format that you want your iPhone to play in super high quality, WALTR will automatically sync your device using it’s own technology and put the finalised files right into your iPhone’s native Music app.
+After you drop the songs in APE audio format that you want your iPhone to play in super high quality, WALTR 2 will automatically sync your device using its own technology and put the finalized files right into your iPhone’s native Music app.

 Indeed it is.
-And there’s no strings attached.
+And there are no strings attached.
 WALTR allows us to break that format barrier, which Apple decided to create when they introduced iTunes.

 More info about APE lossless format:

-If you have anything to add or disagree with the info above, be sure to let us know in comments for us to stop being so smart!blog comments powered by Disqus
+If you have anything to add or disagree with the info above, be sure to let us know in comments for us to stop being so smart!